Shoreline School District Senior Project/ High School & Beyond Plan

 Printed packets will be distributed at the Senior Meeting early in the spring semester, and are available in the Career Center.
-All documents in the packet are available at right for download, and are also available in the Senior Project 2019 Google folder.
+All documents in the packet are available at right for download, and are also available in the 2020 Senior Project/ HSBP Folder.

 When is the project due?
 Can I turn it in early?

-The Senior Project is due May 1, 2019, but early completion is strongly recommended.
-You can complete the project, have it signed off, and turn it in as early as January 31, 2019.
-Students applying to 4-year colleges can usually complete the project after they have turned in the bulk of their applications, so students going to 4-year colleges should aim to turn in their project by April 1, 2019.
+The Senior Project is due May 1, 2020, but early completion is strongly recommended.
+You can complete the project, have it signed off, and turn it in as early as January 15, 2020.
+Students applying to 4-year colleges can complete the project after they have turned in the bulk of their applications, so students going to 4-year colleges should aim to turn in their project by March 1, 2020.

 Advantages of early completion: